CodeTherapist/customizing-aspnetcore-book/manuscript/12-hosting.md

 ### Hosting on IIS

 An ASP.NET Core Application shouldn't be directly exposed to the internet, even if it's supported for even Kestrel or the HTTP.sys.
 It would be the best to have something like a reverse proxy in between or at least a service that watches the hosting process.
 For ASP.NET Core the IIS isn't only a reverse proxy.
-It also takes care of the hosting process in case it brakes because of an error or whatever.
+It also takes care of the hosting process in case it fails because of an error or whatever.
 It'll restart the process in that case.
 Also Nginx may be used as an reverse proxy on Linux that also takes care of the hosting process.

 To host an ASP.NET Core web on an IIS or on Azure you need to publish it first.
 Publishing doesn't only compiles the project.
 It also prepares the project to host it on IIS, on Azure or on an webserver on Linux like Nginx.